shalan/SoC-Lab/lab3/readme.md

-# LAB 3 : TinySoC with a UART TX Slave
+# LAB 3 : TinySoC with a UART Transmitter
 In this lab, we extend the Tiny SoC by adding a UART transmitter as a fourth AHB lite slave at address `0x5000_0000`.

+## The UART Transmitter

-## UART Transmitter
+## UART Transmitter AHB Lite Interface
-As a slave provides 4 registers
+As a slave, it provides 4 registers

 |register|Offset|Function|
 |--------|------|--------|